 Our people are health services researchers, biostatisticians and data analysts, graphic designers, communication and data visualisation specialists, and corporate support staff.

-BHI is divided into teams that collaborate to publish independent reports and data:
+BHI is divided into teams that collaborate to publish independent reports and information products:

 BHI Management Team

 Dr Diane Watson is the Chief Executive of the Bureau of Health Information.
 She has led the establishment of three reporting agencies in Australia that use big data to drive decisions on healthcare provision nationally and locally.